supratimdasinfo/supratimdas/README.md

 ## My Interests

-🌟 I'm deeply interested in the world of coding and designing, with a special passion for UI development.
-My goal is to create simple yet innovative user experiences that leave a lasting impression.
+🌟 I find my true passion in the world of coding and design, where lines of code become the brushstrokes of my digital canvas.
+Beyond that, I have an insatiable curiosity for the vast realm of data analysis, where I explore the mysteries of the universe through astronomy, and uncover the hidden properties of materials in the world of science.
+This journey into computational physics allows me to blend my love for technology with the wonders of the natural world, creating a fascinating and ever-evolving intersection of interests that I wholeheartedly embrace.

 ## Skills